mm-pro/Bookmark-DApp/README.md

    - DAOs or web3 communities they've joined
    - Dapps they've connected to

 - A dapp user can "bookmark" or subscribe to wallets they have not interacted with by using reward points.
-The cost of bookmarking a non-interacted wallet will depend on how popular the wallet is (ex. known leader, whale, etc.)
+The cost of bookmarking a non-interacted wallet will depend on how popular the wallet is (ex. known leader, whale, etc.).

 **Other future features**
 - A dapp user can opt to enable bookmarking, even if the subscriber has not yet interacted with them through the dapp, for no reward points.